COVID-19 Financial Resources Expire at the End of This Year: Here Is a List

 COVID-19 has changed the face of business forever, especially small to medium-sized organizations.
-In times of uncertainty, it’s helpful to cut through the noise and find concrete COVID-19 financial resources to keep businesses afloat.
+In times of uncertainty, it’s helpful to cut through the noise and find concrete COVID-19 financial resources to keep businesses afloat during this next wave of the pandemic

-A safety net of nearly $380 billion dollars is currently available for small to medium-sized businesses.
+A safety net of nearly $380 billion dollars is currently available for small to medium-sized businesses, but act quickly: the availability of these funds runs out at the end of this year.

-Under the newly passed Coronavirus Aid, Relief, and Economic Security (CARES) Act, here is a list of resources you can tap into to help you keep your doors open.
+Under the umbrella of the Coronavirus Aid, Relief, and Economic Security (CARES) Act, here is a list of resources you can tap into to help you keep your doors open.

 Paycheck Protection Program